Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at Billplz Account Settings

 == Changelog ==

+= 3.27.1 =
+* FIXED: Order status not updated when order are created from version prior to 3.27.0.

 = 3.27.0 =
 * NEW: Added ability to hard code API Key, X Signature Key and Collection ID